 You won’t even notice you’re not outdoors as you enjoy exploring the National Aquarium in Plymouth.
 There’s plenty to see and do for the whole family, and children will love the wide variety of colouring pages, facts pages, and activity sheets available.
 The aquarium is home to friendly characters including Friday the Turtle, Cornelia the grumpiest Stone Bass, and Miss Squishy the giant Pacific Octopus.

-For those lucky enough to be visiting during October half term, there will be extra activities available as part of the Arts week, specially designed to entertain families during their holiday.
+For those lucky enough to be visiting during October half term, there will be extra activities available as part of the Deep Blue Spaces week , specially designed to entertain families during their holiday.
 A whole range of water-themed arts and crafts activities are planned designed for children aged 3+.

 If you’ve been inspired to go on a day out this October half term, check out our journey planner to help you plan a fantastic adventure with your family.